 The Molecular Genetic Pathology Fellowship provides comprehensive training in molecular testing for human genetics, infectious diseases, hematopathology, oncology, pharmacogenetics and histocompatibility.

 The Pediatric Pathology Fellowship offers extensive experience in pediatric anatomic and clinical pathology at Primary Children’s Hospital, ARUP Laboratories, and University of Utah Health.

 The Surgical Pathology Fellowship is designed to give the fellow experience at the junior faculty level, including sign-out of surgical pathology cases.

-The Medical Genetics Fellowship provides 18 months of clinical rotations, working in the general outpatient genetics clinic at Primary Children's Hospital, and at the Utah Department of Health.
+The Medical Genetics and Genomics Fellowship provides 18 months of clinical rotations, working in the general outpatient genetics clinic at Primary Children's Hospital, and at the Utah Department of Health.